 There are six ways to verify the ITR.
 Out of this, five are electronic methods and one is the physical verification of the ITR.

-Once the assesse has received the acknowledgment of e-verification, the filing of income tax return is complete.
+Once the assessee has received the acknowledgment of e-verification, the filing of the income tax return is complete.

-After receiving the ITR-V, either through e-verification or physically, the income tax department will process the return to ensure that all the details filed by you is correct and as per the Income Tax Act.
+After receiving the ITR-V, either through e-verification or physically, the income tax department will process the return to ensure that all the details filled by you are correct and as per the Income Tax Act.

 They will also cross-check the details filed by the assessee with other available data.

-It becomes all the more important to file the income tax return on time, as there is a penalty for missing the deadline.
+It becomes all the more important to file tax returns on time, as there is a penalty for missing the deadline.
 The maximum penalty is Rs 10,000.